dougeby/IntuneDocs/intune/apps-add-android-for-work.md

 >When you work with Microsoft Intune, we recommend that you use either the Microsoft Edge or Google Chrome browser.

 ## Managed Google Play app type
 The **managed Google Play** app type will allow you to specifically add [Managed Google Play apps](https://play.google.com/work/search?q=microsoft&c=apps) to Intune.
-As the Intune admin, you can now browse, search, approve, sync and assign approved managed Google Play apps within Intune.
+As the Intune admin, you can now browse, search, approve, sync, and assign approved managed Google Play apps within Intune.
 You no longer need to browse to the managed Google Play console separately, and you no longer have to reauthenticate.

 > [!NOTE]
 > If you prefer to synchronize a Managed Google Play app with Intune, see [Synchronize a Managed Google Play app with Intune](apps-add-android-for-work.md#synchronize-a-managed-google-play-app-with-intune-alternative)